ProtoconNet/protocon-general-doc-ko/docs/model/currency.rst

 | transfer                           | Transfer amount of tokens          |
 +------------------------------------+------------------------------------+

-| Refer to `CLI <https://protocon-general-doc.readthedocs.io/en/develop/docs/cli/intro.html>`_ to check how to create those operations by `Command`.
+| Refer to `CLI <https://protocon-general-doc.readthedocs.io/en/develop/docs/cli/intro.html>`_ to check how to create those operations by commands.